rtolosana/fog-modelling/README.md

 # Installation Steps
   1. Make sure Docker is installed in your system
-  2. Download the code from github
+  2. Download / clone the code from github
   3. Build the container:
 ```
 docker build . -t fog_modelling